WatzTheLeaf/WatzTheLeaf/README.md

 # Welcome to my Github profile

-## `Who am I`
+## `🇫🇷 Who am I`

-I'm a French 🇫🇷 student in IT and computing who enjoys developing all kinds of programs and software.
+I'm a French student in IT and computing who enjoys developing all kinds of programs and software.
 I'm also interested in video game development and digital design.

 ## `🛠️ Technologies`